atomtables/rate-my-teachers/README.md

 in a voting system, allowing for accurate information to be displayed.

 ## How do I run this?
 First, you need to install Django.
-You can do this by running `python -m pip install django` in your terminal.
+You can do this by running `python -m pip install -r requirements.txt` in your terminal.
 Then, you need to run `python manage.py runserver` in the directory with the manage.py file.
 Then, you can go to "127.0.0.1:8000" to view the site.
 You can also go to "<127.0.0.1>:8000/admin" to view the admin panel.
 The default username is "admin1" and the default password is "testuser".
 You can